DESTROYING INDIGENOUS PEOPLE IN THE NAME OF EDUCATION

 Turning “liabilities” into “assets”

 Big corporations and extractive industries often sponsor Factory Schools.
-These companies want to profit from indigenous land, labor and resources, and Factory Schools are a cheap means to secure this in the long term.
+These companies want to profit from indigenous land, labor and resources, and Factory Schools are a cheap means to try to secure this in the long term.

 Extractive industries in India and Mexico support schools which teach children to embrace mining, and to reject the connection their people have to their lands as “primitive.”